Port of Seattle

-The Port of Seattle is a government agency overseeing the seaport of Seattle, Washington, United States as well as Seattle–Tacoma International Airport.
+The Port of Seattle is a public agency based in King County, Washington.
+It oversees the seaport of Seattle as well as Seattle–Tacoma International Airport.
 With a portfolio of properties ranging from parks and waterfront real estate, to one of the largest airports and container terminals on the West Coast, the Port of Seattle is one of the Pacific Northwest's leading economic engines.

 Its creation was approved by the voters of King County on September 5, 1911, and authorized by the Port District Act.
 The Port of Seattle is managed by a five-member Port Commission who are elected at large by the voters of King County and serve four-year terms.
 (Both the size of the commission and the length of the terms have varied over time.)
 The Commissioners govern the Port, lead all inter-governmental functions, and oversee the Executive Director.

 History

 Over the course of more than a century, the Port of Seattle has provided facilities for an expansion of Seattle's shipping trade, later including container shipping and the Seattle–Tacoma International Airport, and helped to generate increasing economic activity in the area.
 Although the Second World War halted much of the global shipping trade and negatively impacted the economy, Seattle again became a major port after the war.